zac-heisey/murray-lampert/_posts/2021-10-20-the-good-and-bad-of-home-contractor-referral-services.md

 | Thumbtack                 	| Clean and simple referral platform.
 Database of contractors and home service providers is relatively limited compared to others on this list.
 Ability to quickly connect with and schedule contractors is a plus.                       	| To sum Thumbtack up, unless the business provides a credit card number, they do not show up in search results.                                                                                                                 	|
 | BuildZoom                 	| Dedicated project manager is a great feature.
 Good platform for home owners who are fairly far along in their decision making process and have a clear idea of their project goals, budget, etc.                                        	| The good is there is a dedicated project manager.
 The bad is they are commission-based sales person.
 The ugly is consumers spend a lot of money for plans, only to find out they can’t afford the work                        	|

-**Wrapping Up**

-There are not enough competent, reputable and reliable contractors around to service all the homeowners in need of remodeling, so using a referral service for major home improvements is extremely risky.
-The type of companies who subscribe to referral services are a mixed bag too.
-You can find large firms who are just looking to increase revenue as well as small firms that are unqualified.
-Before you consider using a referral service, do a Google search for “Angi Reviews,” “Home Advisor Reviews,” or “Redbeacon/Pro Referral Reviews” and you’ll see the many consumer complaints.
-When you are looking to remodel your home, I recommend using unbiased, trusted resources to check out contractors.
-These include [www.bbb.org](https://www.bbb.org/en/us), your local contractor’s license board, local building officials, friends, neighbors and family.

-Referral services are more risky for anything other than minor remodeling projects where designs and plans are not required.
-Those services would be small plumbing repairs, HVAC replacement, replacing fixtures in kind etc. Be aware, almost all [remodeling, mechanical, electrical, and plumbing projects will require a permit](https://www.sandiego.gov/development-services/permits/simple-permits).
-You will frequently find unlicensed people through referral services who most likely will not pull the required permits, putting your project (and your pocket book) at risk.
-Consumers should still take caution and vet anyone from referral services thoroughly on their own.
-The best way to find qualified home improvement professionals is by word of mouth, reputation, referral, online research etc.

 ## Things to Prioritize When Choosing a Remodeling Contractor

 1. **Area(s) of Expertise**: Don't select a general contractor if you have a specialized project in mind.
 A remodeling contractor who excels at bathroom remodels might not be a good fit if you what you're looking for is a second story addition.